Skip to main content

 The 2026 awards ceremony

-The awards ceremony will provide an opportunity for us to celebrate all shortlisted businesses before announcing the winners.
-Journalist, Sian Lloyd, will announce the winners live at our awards ceremony on 28 January.
+The awards ceremony provided an opportunity for us to celebrate all shortlisted businesses before announcing the winners.
+Journalist, Sian Lloyd, announced the winners live at our awards ceremony on 28 January.